Persistent heterodimensional cycles in periodic perturbations of Lorenz-like attractors: Main results

 and

-where $\lambda$ and $\gamma$ are real.
-There exist two orbits $\Gamma,\tilde{\Gamma}$ of homoclinic tangency between the unstable and stable manifolds of $O$.
+(C2) There exist two orbits $\Gamma$ and $\tilde{\Gamma}$ of quadratic homoclinic tangency between the unstable and stable manifolds of $O$.

 In order to formulate the next condition, we recall some definitions.
 Denote by $W^{uE}(O)$ a two-dimensional invariant manifold tangent to the eigenspace corresponding to $\lambda$ and $\gamma$ -- the unstable and weak stable multipliers of $O$, and call it the extended unstable manifold of $O$.
 This manifold is not unique, but it contains $W^u(O)$ and any two of these manifolds are tangent to each other at every point of $W^u(O)$.
-Detailed discussion can be found in Chapter 13 of \citep{sstc2}.
-For any diffeomorphism satisfying (C1), there is a unique strong-stable $C^r$-foliation $\mathcal{F}_0$ in the stable manifold $W^s(O)$ which includes, as a leaf, the strong-stable manifold $W^{ss}(O)$ (tangent at $O$ to the eigenspace corresponding to the maltipliers smaller than $\lambda$ in the absolute value).
-Assume the diffeomorphism $F$ satisfies the following non-degeneracy assumption. {} (C2) The homoclinic tangencies at the points of the orbits $\Gamma$, $\tilde\Gamma$ are quadratic, the orbits $\Gamma$ and $\tilde\Gamma$ do not lie in $W^{ss}(O)$, and the manifold $W^{uE}(O)$ is transverse to the strong-stable foliation $\mathcal{F}_0$ at the points of $\Gamma$ and $\tilde\Gamma$ (in particular, $W^{uE}(O)$ is transverse to the stable manifold $W^s(O)$ at the points of $\Gamma$ and $\tilde\Gamma$). {} Observe that if we add any $C^2$-small perturbation to $F$ without destroying the homoclinic tangencies, condition (C2) will remain fulfilled.
+Recall also that for any diffeomorphism satisfying (C1) there is a unique strong-stable $C^r$-foliation $\mathcal{F}_0$ in the stable manifold $W^s(O)$ which includes, as a leaf, the strong-stable manifold $W^{ss}(O)$ (tangent at $O$ to the eigenspace corresponding to the multipliers smaller than $\lambda$ in the absolute value).
+Detailed discussion can be found in Chapter 13 of \citep{sstc2} or in \cite{tu96}.